This document provides information about how KeyDB reacts to the reception

 - The server exits with an exit code of zero.

 In case the RDB file can't be saved, the shutdown fails, and the server continues to run in order to ensure no data loss.
-Since KeyDB 2.6.11 no further attempt to shut down will be made unless a new
+No further attempt to shut down will be made unless a new

 SIGTERM will be received or the